All you need to know about co-employment: Benefits, risks & strategies

 The rules around co-employment are far from clear and are also country-specific, which doesn’t help with the energy industry having international operations.

-Knowing where primary employer responsibility lies can also become a legal issue, naturally leading clients to minimize the risk of having this burden shifted onto them.
+Knowing where primary employer responsibility lies can also become a legal issue, naturally leading clients to minimise the risk of having this burden shifted onto them.

 Old wives’ tales and misunderstandings